glfw/glfw.github.io/README.md

 This is the Jekyll source for the [glfw.org](https://www.glfw.org/) website.

-The sources for this website are under the [zlib/libpng license](https://opensource.org/licenses/Zlib), same as the library.
+The sources for this website are under the [zlib/libpng license](https://opensource.org/licenses/Zlib), the same as the library.

 It requires Jekyll and several other Ruby gems to build.